nishantsbi/charlie86.github.io/_posts/2016-07-31-TweetOrDie.md

 Monday, the roll call vote ending at 7pm on Tuesday, Barack Obama's speech at midnight on Wednesday, and Hillary's formal acceptance speech midnight Thursday.

-To fully analyze the effect of the DNC will require more data.
-After a few more weeks of collecting twitts, I will revisit this analysis and compare the past four nights to the candidates' typical sentiment fluctuation.

 Below is the script I use to pull in twitts and write them to RDS (apologies for the lack of comments).